rivine/home/specs/3bot_registration.md

 - Possibility to register 3bot
    - unique id (int, incremental, given by blockchain)
-   - tft Address
    - list of names: 5char.5char (like dns, min 5 char per part)
    - list of ip addresses: ipv6/4
-   - validity period (epoch) (goes together with payment term)
+   - nrmonths
    - public key
    - signature of info in this record
 - Update information
    - following info can be changed
-     - new name registration
-     - remove name (unregistration, there needs to be at least 1 left)
      - ipaddress info
-     - validity period
-     - active (yes or not)
-     - public key
+     - name changes
    - info can only be changed (updated) by user who has the private key of the already registered info
 - Ability to query  this information
   - through  the explorers  and light clients